OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline.md

 ### OCR Engine

-The OP Pipeline currently only supports Google Cloud Vision.
+The OCR Pipeline currently only supports Google Cloud Vision.

 ### Model Type

-These model types are accessible by the OP Pipeline.
+These model types are accessible by the OCR Pipeline.

 - builtin/stable
 - builtin/latest